livfing/alzheimers-handwriting-classification/README.md

 ## About

-This repository is a fork of a collaborative project developed during a course at UC San Diego.
-The goal was to classify handwriting samples from Alzheimer’s disease patients using machine learning models.
+This repository is a fork of a collaborative project developed for CSE151A: Machine Learning Algorithms at UC San Diego.
+The goal was to classify handwriting tasks indicating Alzheimer’s disease progression using handwriting samples and machine learning models.

 __See Original Team Repository:__ [here](https://github.com/nickehsani/CSE151A_DARWIN_Alzheimer-s)